bootchk/nRF5rawProtocol/readme.md

 Raw Wireless Protocol for nRF5

-Work in progress.
-Untested on hw.
+Status: Work in progress.
 Usually compiles cleanly.
+Tested flashing nrf52DK and RedBear BLE Nano.
+Currently the two blink LED's but don't communicate, so there is a bug somewhere.

 About
 -